pyvista/pyvista-tutorial/README.md

 ### Tutorial Outline.

-0. Getting Started - PyVista for 3D Visualization within Python.
+0. Getting Started (Alexander Kaszynski) - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

-1. Basic usage - Reading and plotting 3D data using `examples` module and external files.
+1. Basic usage (Alexander Kaszynski) - Reading and plotting 3D data using `examples` module and external files.
 (10 min for talk, 10 min for exercise)

-2. What is a Mesh? - Learn about the PyVista data types and how you can use it to visualize almost anything.
+2. What is a Mesh?
+(Bane Sullivan) - Learn about the PyVista data types and how you can use it to visualize almost anything.
 (15 min for talk, 10 min for exercise)

-3. PyVista Data Model - Learn about the data model of the PyVista framework and how you can visualize your data in style using point, cell, and field data.
+3. PyVista Data Model (Tetsuo Koyama) - Learn about the data model of the PyVista framework and how you can visualize your data in style using point, cell, and field data.
 (15 min for talk, 10 min for exercise)

 4. Break.
 Stretch fingers and grab some coffee.
 (15 minutes)

-5. Animation/generating figures - Show how to animate/generating figures using the PyVista API to make awesome online documentation.
+5. Animation/generating figures (Bane Sullivan) - Show how to animate/generating figures using the PyVista API to make awesome online documentation.
 (10 min for talk, 10 min for exercise)

-6. PyVista and Sphinx - Leverage PyVista to make some awesome interactive web documentation.
+6. PyVista and Sphinx (Alexander Kaszynski) - Leverage PyVista to make some awesome interactive web documentation.
 (20 min for talk, 10 min for exercise)

 7. Quick break.
 Prepare for the final run.
 (10 minutes)

-8. PyVista & VTK - Show how PyVista uses VTK and how you can combine the best of both worlds!
+8. PyVista & VTK (Tetsuo Koyama) - Show how PyVista uses VTK and how you can combine the best of both worlds!
 (10 minutes for talk, 10 minutes for exercise)

-9. PyVista and Qt - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
+9. PyVista and Qt (Bane Sullivan) - Demonstrate how to use PyVista to create standalone applications using pyinstaller and the Qt framework.
 (15 min for talk, 10 for exercise)

-10. PyVista in Action - Show how PyVista is already being used within several projects and can be used for all things visualization.
+10. PyVista in Action (Tetsuo Koyama) - Show how PyVista is already being used within several projects and can be used for all things visualization.
 (15 min for talk)

 11. Open up to Questions.
 (15 minutes)